openstack/nova/nova/api/openstack/compute/rest_api_version_history.rst

     release.
 On deployments newer than this, some endpoints of the API will return HTTP 410 (Gone) regadless of the requested microversion.

+.. versionchanged:: 21.0.0

+    The ``os-tenant-networks`` API was partially removed in the 21.0.0 (Ussuri) release.
+On deployments newer than this, some endpoints of the API will return HTTP 410 (Gone) regadless of the requested microversion.

 2.37
 ----